 Its that time of year again when bagworms could appear and unfortunately, they damage plants.
 Bagworms prefer juniper, arborvitae, spruce, pine, and cedar but also attack deciduous trees.
-The bags hold over 300 eggs in the cocoon and disperse in late spring by "ballooning" or crawling.
-The caterpillars feed for up to six weeks.
-Larvae … Continue reading Bag Worm Control
+Bagworm control can be done easily and without pesticides.
+The bags hold over 300 eggs in the cocoon and disperse in late spring by "ballooning" or crawling. … Continue reading Bag Worm Control

 Today we also use holly trees to create beautiful living fences for year round privacy screening.
 The holly trees can be trimmed a bit during the holiday season so you can make your own wreath or kissing ball.
 Or, you can go eco friendly by using a live holly tree as your holiday tree, then plant it in your yard afterwards.